-Position Name(s) Phone Number(s) Primary Responsibilities SWPPP Coordinator (Interim) Suzy Arnette - Director of EHSS (208) 426-3906 Ensure that each facility employee is in compliance with the SWPPP regarding their operations; the coordinator must certify the completeness and accuracy of the SWPPP by signing a certification statement.
+Position Name(s) Phone Number(s) Primary Responsibilities SWPPP Coordinator Suzy Arnette - Director, EHSS (208) 426-3906 Ensure that each facility employee is in compliance with the SWPPP regarding their operations; the coordinator must certify the completeness and accuracy of the SWPPP by signing a certification statement.
 O&M Support Gabe Bishop - Landscape Services manager (208) 426-2342 Ensure that BMPs listed are in place, operative, and effective at all times in and around the areas where activities that impact stormwater are conducted.
 Maintain secondary containment and stockpiles.
 Report any accidental spills to the coordinator.
-O&M Support Jeremy Shaw - Central Receiving Storekeeper (208) 426-4196 Ensure that BMPs listed are in place, operative, and effective at all times in and around the areas where activities that impact stormwater are conducted.
-Maintain secondary containment and report any accidental spills to the coordinator.